soumilchoudhary12345-arch/demo/README.md

 # demo
-this is my first github repo
+this is my first git repo